jasonyum/Ponder/README.md

 There are many results in probability that run contrary to intuition.
 Using code helps reframe the problem and make it concrete.

 - [x] Solve sudoku board with backtracking
-- [x] Solve theater puzzle using simulation
+- [x] Solve theater puzzle with seat switching
+- [ ] Solve "monte hall" question with three doors
-- [] Solve game show problem using simulation
+- [ ] Solve birthday problem with variable number of people